 Urban legends, as stated before, are very fascinating and often have a scary vibe to them.
 In Boogiepop Phantom, rumor has it that there is a reaper-like character, called the Boogiepop, roaming the streets and taking away girls before they turn “ugly.”
 One day, a shining pillar of light appears a few years after a mysterious string of killings.

 After this incident occurs, students begin to disappear, and it’s up for students to piece together what is happening in the town.
 The anime is presented in pieces and different perspectives, which is definitely an unconventional way of storytelling.
 Combining an interesting art style and psychological horror, Boogiepop is an underrated anime waiting to be watched.

 A few years back, vampire stories were all the rage.
 From romance stories to horror stories, vampires plagued young adult literature and the media.
 However, like most fads, just because a topic is popular doesn’t mean most of the content is good.
 Shiki, an anime about vampires released around this time frame, really proves this notion wrong, standing out as a great horror anime.

-Taking place in the 1990’s, Shiki follows the story of a village that like many of these series, happen to have mysterious deaths occurring.
-A doctor suspects some sort of medical epidemic until he discovers the shiki, vampire-esque creatures who are roaming the village.
-A 15-year-old boy seems to face the reality of the shiki head-on, affecting his life in many ways.
+Taking place in the 1990s, Shiki follows the story of a village that like many of these series, happens to have mysterious deaths occurring.
+A doctor suspects some sort of medical epidemic until he discovers the Shiki, vampire-esque creatures who are roaming the village.
+A 15-year-old boy seems to face the reality of the Shiki head-on, affecting his life in many ways.
 The lines between good and evil are challenged, and this series stands out from the typical vampire story.